arpithaananth/Dice-Game/README.md

 # Dice-Game
-Sharing my code as to how I solved the Dice Game!
+Solution to the Dice Game- my perspective!